 The procedure also lends itself to research, important work that both can directly benefit patients and ensure that a much-respected institution like Cedars-Sinai stays at the medical and qualitative fore.
 Some Parkinson's patients, after DBS implantation, improve in many ways, but a subset of them experience sudden, unexplained falls.
 By examining all the MRI scans of patients, we are exploring whether altering placement of the lead might reduce falls in patients.

 While DBS has become the mainstay surgical treatment for movement disorders, ablative procedures, such as thalamotomy and pallidotomy, also can be useful for some patients who may not be good DBS candidates.
-And for some, such as frail, elderly patients or those taking blood thinners, for whom surgery is not an option, external treatment with a gamma knife can deliver radiation to targeted areas of the brain.

 Click here for more information on Deep Brain Stimulation.